 One other key factor that makes our league unique is that we have three levels of competitive play as well as a proven age/weight matrix.
 As a result, players are matched against competition that is similar in regard to size, age, experience and skill.
 Our decades of experience demonstrate that this system promotes player safety, player development, fair competition and enjoyment of the game.

-From: Northern Virginia Football Hall of Fame, Fairfax County, Virginia
+From: Northern Virginia Football Hall of Fame, Fairfax, VA

 For Immediate Publication and Disbursement